CUDA

 }

-The fix is keeping tensors resident on the GPU - allocate once, compute many times, only copy back when you need to read a value like the loss.
+The fix is keeping tensors resident on the GPU: allocate once, compute many times, and only copy back when you need to read a value like the loss.
 But that means rewriting the tensor abstraction so it knows where its data lives, which means touching every operation, every autograd closure, every layer.
 That rewrite is ongoing.

 Row-Major vs. Column-Major

-The trick: B^T @ A^T in column-major gives you (A @ B)^T in column-major, which is A @ B in row-major.
-So you swap the operands:
+B^T @ A^T in column-major gives you (A @ B)^T in column-major, which is A @ B in row-major.
+The row-major call swaps operands:

 // What you'd expect: